zalando/skipper/docs/reference/filters.md

 queue (FIFO).
 The default skipper scheduler is based on Go net/http package, which provides an unbounded FIFO request handling.
 If you enable this filter the request scheduling will change to a LIFO.
-The idea of a LIFO queue is based on Dropbox bandit proxy, which is not opensource.
+The idea of a LIFO queue is based on Dropbox bandaid proxy, which is not opensource.
 Dropbox shared their idea in a
 [public blogpost](https://blogs.dropbox.com/tech/2018/03/meet-bandaid-the-dropbox-service-proxy/).
 All bounded scheduler filters will respond requests with server status error